-Adhesive capsulitis develops when the connective tissue in your shoulder joint tightens and restricts your joint's movement.
-Often, this occurs after a time when you have been less active because of another injury, such as a rotator cuff injury, broken arm or recovering from a surgery.
+This condition develops when the tissue in your shoulder joint tightens and restricts movement.
+This occurs when you are not active because of another injury, such as a rotator cuff injury, broken arm, or recovering from a surgery.
 Also, it happens when you use your shoulder the wrong way.
 Certain risks factors can increase frozen shoulder.
 Risks are higher for:

 How is adhesive capsulitis diagnosed?

-Your doctor may be able to tell you have adhesive capsulitis just by talking to you about your symptoms and watching you move your shoulder.
+Your doctor may be able diagnose frozen shoulder just by talking to you about your symptoms and watching you move your shoulder.
 During an exam, your doctor may press on parts of your shoulder to see what might be causing the pain.
 Your doctor may also want to take an X-ray or do a magnetic resonance imaging (MRI) scan of your shoulder to look for other problems.

-Your doctor will tell you about exercises you can do to help break up the scar tissue in your shoulder.
-You may need to see a physical therapist to help you with these exercises.
-You can try the exercises listed below at home, but remember to always follow your doctor's instructions.
+Your doctor can teach you physical therapy exercises to help break up the scar tissue in your shoulder.
+They may refer you to a physical therapist to show you how to do the exercises.
+Many of the exercises can be done at home.

-Sometimes the exercises hurt, so your doctor may give you something for the pain or to relax your muscles.
+Sometimes the exercises hurt.
+Your doctor may give you something for the pain or to relax your muscles.
 This might include over-the-counter, anti-inflammatory medications and/or steroid injections in your shoulder.
-Putting a heating pad or an ice pack on your shoulder for a few minutes before you do the exercise may also help with the pain.
-Always remember to warm up for 5 to 10 minutes before starting your exercises.
+Putting a heating pad or an ice pack on your shoulder for a few minutes before you do the exercise may help.
+Remember to warm up for 5 to 10 minutes before starting your exercises.
 Warm up by doing very gentle exercises and small movements with your shoulder.
-Don't forget to warm up and stretch other parts of your body (neck, back, hands and elbows), too.
+Warm up and stretch other parts of your body (neck, back, hands, and elbows), too.